 The Art of Political Satire

 Sir Wilfrid: "This little Taft benefit act of mine don't seem to be appreciated here"Newton McConnell, circa 1911, C 301-0-0-0-289, Archives of Ontario, I0006192.

 One smile out of threeNewton McConnell, circa 1905-1914, C 301-0-0-0-285, Archives of Ontario, I0006192.

 Uncle Sam: "If you get me Reciprocity with Canada, you'll be famous in American history."Newton McConnell, circa 1911, C 301-0-0-0-599, Archives of Ontario, I0006583.

 Uncle Sam: "Darned if them fellows ain't tryin' to deliver the goods with the basket thrown in too!"Newton McConnell, circa 1911, C 301-0-0-0-503, Archives of Ontario, I0006474.

 "A new try.
 Uncle Sam: "Darned if he don't climb up or down this Tariff wire which way I will"Newton McConnell circa 1911, C-301-0-0-0-488, Archives of Ontario, I0006459

 In this cartoon, Bear labelled “Free Trade Bruin,” is about to devour two men (labeled “farmers” and “workmen”).
 The caption writes: “The workman: We’ll have to stand together, for if he gets you, he’ll get me next”

-But it’s important to be aware that the decisions a cartoonist makes when characterizing a public figure or newsworthy event presents a view of the world shaped by their own experience, culture, politics, and gender.
+The decisions a cartoonist makes when characterizing a public figure or newsworthy event presents a view of the world shaped by their own experience, culture, politics, and gender.

 About Newton McConnell

 Many of the cartoons you’ll see throughout this exhibit were drawn by editorial cartoonist Newton McConnell (1877-1940).
 He was a well known artist in his day, drawing political and public figures for conservative newspapers like the Toronto Daily News, the Saturday Night, the Morning Leader, and the Vancouver Sun.

 As you’re looking through the cartoons, see if you can spot Spot – a little white dog with black ears.
-This is McConnell’s dog, who becomes a kind of signature or mascot in his cartoons.
+This is McConnell’s dog, who becomes a signature or mascot in his cartoons.